 - US Department of Agriculture, Agricultural Research Service.
 “Nutritive value of Brussels sprouts, raw.”

-- Laher, Issy.
-“Diabetes and alpha lipoic acid.”
-Frontiers in pharmacology 2 (2011): 69.
+- Golbidi, Saeid et al. “Diabetes and alpha lipoic Acid.”
+Frontiers in pharmacology vol. 2 69.

 - US Department of Agriculture, Agricultural Research Service.
 “Nutritive value of cabbage, raw.”